-For the year ended 30 April 2023, the Company had related party transactions with the following companies related by way of directors or shareholders in common:
+For the year ended 30 April 2025, the Company had related party transactions with the following companies related by way of directors or shareholders in common:

-- MetalQuest Mining Inc. (formerly El Nino Ventures Inc.) ("MetalQuest"), a company with management and certain directors in common with the Company.
+- MetalQuest Mining Inc. ("MetalQuest"), a company with management and certain directors in common with the Company.
 MetalQuest pays shared office costs to the Company on a month-to-month basis (Note 6). - Canadian Gravity Recovery Inc. ("CGR"), a company owned by the Chief Executive Officer ("CEO") of the Company.
 CGR provides management services on a month-to-month basis (Note 20). - 3699030 Canada Inc., a company owned by the CEO of the Company.
-3699030 Canada Inc. provides lease property to the Company (Note 20). - 873285 BC Ltd., a company owned by the Corporate Secretary of the Company.
+3699030 Canada Inc. provides lease property to the Company (Notes 10 and 20). - 873285 BC Ltd., a company owned by the Corporate Secretary of the Company.
 873285 BC Ltd. provides consulting services on a month-to-month basis.